realvnc-labs/tacoscript/README.md

       - name: echo 123
       - creates: file1.txt

-The `creates` parameter identifies the files which should be missing to run the current task.
-We can put it another way and say that if any of the files in the `creates` section exist, the task will never run.
+The `creates` parameter identifies the files which should be missing if you want to run the current task.
+In other words if any of the files in the `creates` section exist, the task will never run.

-A typical example use case for this parameter would be an exclusive access to a file, for example we don't run the backup if the file is locked by another process:
+A typical example use case for this parameter would be an exclusive access to a file, e.g. we don't run the backup, if the file is locked by another process:

     backup-data:
       cmd.run: